typst/packages/README.md

   package is imported.

 Required for submissions to this repository:
 - `authors`: A list of the package's authors.
+Each author can provide an email address, homepage, or GitHub handle in angle brackets.
+The latter must start with an `@` character, and URLs must start with `http://` or `https://`.
 - `license`: The package's license.
 Must contain a valid SPDX-2 expression describing one or multiple [OSI-approved][OSI] licenses.
 - `description`: A short description of the package.
-Double check this for grammar and spelling mistakes as it will appear in the [package list][list].
+Double-check this for grammar and spelling mistakes as it will appear in the [package list][list].

 Optional: